xeitojs/xeito.dev/docs/reusability/actions.md

   selector: 'myAction'
 })
 export class MyAction {

-  constructor(private element: HTMLElement, private params: any) {
+  setup(private element: HTMLElement, private params: any) {
     /**
      * The element parameter is the element that the action is being used on
      * (the parent of the interpolation)